Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 04.18.21 UTC
+- WIB: Kamis, 23 Januari 2025 05.25.13 UTC
-- WITA: Kamis, 23 Januari 2025 05.18.21 UTC
+- WITA: Kamis, 23 Januari 2025 06.25.13 UTC
-- WIT: Kamis, 23 Januari 2025 06.18.21 UTC
+- WIT: Kamis, 23 Januari 2025 07.25.13 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: funny
+Kategori: inspirational